 Turtle-Spotting: Laniakea Beach

 Looking for another place to spot some honu?
-Catch them casually laying around on the shoreline of Laniakea Beach.
+There are many places to see turtles on Oahu, but the best place to see them on the North Shore is on the shoreline of Laniakea Beach.
 I think I’ve only been to this beach maybe twice when there weren’t any turtles, so your odds are pretty good.

 Stand-Up Paddle Boarding: Haleiwa Harbor